Building Chewie Mode with Claude

 Check out Chewie Mode on Github

-Where Chewie Mode Came From
+Where "Chewie Mode" Came From

 My goal was to make the site read more like a show poster than a blog.
+The latest post is the headline, followed by a few other recent posts, and my projects are the "special guests."

 Reworking the Homepage

-The biggest change was the homepage.
-Instead of a traditional feed, the page behaves like a concert lineup.
+The biggest change was the homepage which attempts to mirror the rhythm of the posters that inspired the theme as well.
 One headline entry appears at the top, followed by two supporting entries side by side.
 Additional posts appear below, and a final entry closes the page.
 This layout makes it easier to highlight current projects while still showing recent writing.
+I can toggle some pre and post headline stars by tagging the post as featured in Ghost.

 Modified Solo theme with headline hover state.

-Tag pages follow the same idea.
+Tag pages follow the same general idea.
 Each tag appears on top of a stretched starburst background and the list of posts reads like a show bill.

 Building the Visual System

 Post backgrounds rotate automatically based on the day the post is published.
-The colors can be configured in the Ghost theme settings, which makes it easy to adjust the palette without editing the theme.
+The colors can be selected in the Ghost theme settings, which makes it easy to adjust the palette without editing the theme.

 Simplifying Solo

 Some areas of Ghost were intentionally left unchanged.
 Signup flows, payment pages, and account screens still use the default Ghost templates.
 The focus was on the public pages where the visual system matters most.
 I'm not sure if I'll spin up a subscription offering just yet.
+If I do, they'll be easy to revisit later.

 One Small Detour